the753q/Artificial-Ant-via-Genetic-Programming/readme.md

 For a certain experiment, ant is usually trained on multiple maps at once, across multiple train runs.

 ![Visualization of an ant on a Santa Fe map](media/santa_fe_only.gif)
-*visualization of an ant on only the Santa Fe map*
+*visualization of an ant trained on only the Santa Fe map*

 ### Run
 Package manager uv for python is reguired.